ORNL/AdditiveFOAM/docs/usage.md

    cd userCase
    ```

 2. Modify the necessary input files according to your simulation requirements.
-These files are described below.
+These files are described in [Case Files](#case-files).

 3. Run the simulation: